 One common strategy is to enter a position as soon as a merger or acquisition is announced.
 The rationale?
 The arbitrage spread—the difference between the target company’s current stock price and the offer price—is typically widest at this point.

-• Maximum Spread: Early entry allows you to capture the largest possible difference.
+- Maximum Spread: Early entry allows you to capture the largest possible difference and maximize raw profit potential.

-• Higher Uncertainty: Regulatory risks and deal details may still be unclear.
+- Higher Uncertainty: Regulatory risks, initial definitive agreement covenants, and deal details may still be unclear.

 Waiting for Market Overreactions

 Real-World Scenario: If regulators express concerns about a merger, the target company’s stock price might dip, widening the spread.
-If you believe the concerns are surmountable, this could be an opportune moment to enter.
+If your independent legal analysis concludes the concerns can be fully resolved via standard asset divestitures, this blowout represents a premier entry window.

 Exit Strategies: Knowing When to Fold ‘Em